 ‘Our Mockingbird’ and the ghost of George Wallace: Segregation, 50 years on.
 Gregory Peck as Atticus Finch and Brock Peters as Tom Robinson in the 1962 film adaptation of Harper Lee’s Pulitzer-winning 1960 novel, ‘To Kill a Mockingbird.’
 (Universal Pictures/NBC) After a screening the other night of “Our Mockingbird,” a new documentary about the hold Harper Lee’s “To Kill a Mockingbird,” has on us still, 50 years on, a woman in the audience had a question for the filmmaker.
 Which she posed with much the same tact and reserve that Mockingbird’s Scout used on her classmate Walter when she demanded to know “what in the Sam Hill” he was doing pouring syrup all over his supper.

 Enhance your yard for mockingbirds and other birds.
 Northern Mockingbird - Mimus polyglottos.
 Life Cycle Mating season is between March and August.
 During mating season male mocking birds may sing night and day!
 Mockingbirds build cup-shaped nests in forks of trees or bushes.
 Both the male and female build the nest using twigs, leaves and grass.
+The female lays between three to five eggs.
+The female incubates the eggs.
+Behavior The mockingbird was given its name because of its ability to mimic the calls of dozens of other bird species.
+The mockingbird is very territorial.
+Image Credits: Clipart.com unless otherwise noted.
 Monroe County Heritage Museum - Home.